Enabling Lync-Skype connectivity in Lync Server 2013

 New-CsPublicProvider -Identity Skype -ProxyFqdn federation.messenger.msn.com -IconUrl "https://images.edge.messenger.live.com/Messenger_16x16.png" -VerificationLevel 2 -Enabled 1

-From a Lync client, you can now select Skype as the PIC provider, and add a Skype client by specifying their MSA account.
-For additional information on adding clients to Lync, see Using Lync-Skype Connectivity as an End User.
+From a Lync client, you can now select Skype as the PIC provider, and add a Skype client by specifying their Microsoft account.
+In addition, a Skype user who has merged and logged in with their Microsoft account can send contact request to Lync users.
+For more information about Microsoft accounts, see What is a Microsoft account?.
+For additional information on adding clients to Lync, see Using Lync-Skype connectivity in Lync Server 2013 as an end user.

 For detailed information on modifying hosted providers, see "Create or Edit Hosted SIP Federated Providers" at http://go.microsoft.com/fwlink/p/?LinkId=306065.